© Donal G. Burke 2015

 Among the numerous members of the Eyre family of Eyrecourt buried at this Eyrecourt church was its founder; Captain John Eyre who died on 22nd April 1685.
 Eyre’s widow, Mary Bigoe, would later marry as her second husband one John Seymour of the City of Dublin, Esq., (and later of Ballyknocken, King’s County) their marriage licence being granted three years after her first husband’s death.
 The Funeral Entry in Ulster’s Office relating to John Eyre the elder stated that he was buried on the 24th April ‘in the parish church of Donanaght built by himself near Eyrecourt.’
 His burial there would appear to be corroborated by the fact that both his widow and her second husband directed in their respective wills of 1714 and 1700 that they be buried in the same ‘parish church of Donnought near Eyrecourt.’[i]

-Charles Donelan the elder, gentleman, of Lisnacody, Eyrecourt, in his will of 1746 directed his body be buried at the church at Eyrecourt.
+Charles Donelan senior, gentleman, of Lisnacody, Eyrecourt, in his will of 1746 directed his body be buried at the church at Eyrecourt.
 In the same will he effectively cut off with only £1 his sons Joseph and William and cut off his daughter Hannah, who married a man named Seymour.
-Married to a daughter of one Captain Shubridge, Charles Donelan the elder died in 1746 as his will was proved in that year by his son Charles and his son-in-law Atkinson Doolan.
+Married to a daughter of Captain William Shewbridge (and sister of Captain Joseph Shewbridge), Charles Donelan senior died in 1746 as his will was proved in that year by his son Charles and his son-in-law Atkinson Doolan.

 Hannah Donelan, daughter of Charles the elder, married in 1739 Charles Seymour of Crow’s Nest in the parish of Clontuskert, third of the four sons of Charles Seymour of Ballymore Castle and was ancestress of the Seymours of Cloughbrack, of Lisnacody, County Galway and of Killagally Park, Belmont, King’s County.[ii]
 To her husband was attributed the construction of a three-storied house named Somerset in the parish of Clontuskert on lands about which he established himself and his family.
 While the Somerset estate was inherited by the eldest son of Charles Seymour and Hannah Donelan, one of the younger sons of Charles, Richard Eyre Seymour married another Hannah, daughter of Charles Donelan in 1773 and came to be seated at Lisnacody and Cloughbrack near Eyrecourt.[iii]